pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 To install OOTB Supply Chain with Testing and Scanning:

->**Note** In the test and scan supply chain, the source scanning capability has been changed to opt-in and will be skipped by default starting in Tanzu Application Platform 1.6.
-See [here](../scst-scan/scan-types.md) for more information.
+>**Note** The OOTB Supply Chain with Testing and Scanning capability has been changed to opt-in and is skipped by default starting in Tanzu Application Platform 1.6.
+See [Scan Types](../scst-scan/scan-types.hbs.md).

 1. Supply Chain Security Tools (SCST) - Scan is installed as part of the Tanzu Application Platform profiles.
 Verify that both Scan Controller and Grype Scanner are installed by running: